Jeff Pico

 Jeffrey Mark Pico (born February 12, 1966) is an American former professional baseball pitcher and current coach.
-He played in MLB for the Chicago Cubs.
+He played in Major League Baseball (MLB) for the Chicago Cubs.

 Early life

 Pico was born in Antioch, California, and attended Antioch High School.
 His teammates included former Toronto Blue Jays pitcher Alex Sanchez and PGA Tour pro Larry Silveira.
 In his sophomore year Pico posted a 7–3 season with a 1.53 ERA.
 Named Most Valuable Player during both his junior and senior years, the 6’2", 170-lb. pitcher had a 6–0 record in 1984 when the team won the North Coast championship.
 He is one of four Antioch players to have his baseball jersey retired.

 Playing career

-He was drafted in the 13th round of the 1984 MLB draft by the Chicago Cubs.
+Pico was drafted in the 13th round of the 1984 MLB draft by the Chicago Cubs.
 With his major league pitching debut on May 31, 1988, against the Cincinnati Reds, Pico threw a four-hit shutout and was the first Cubs pitcher to throw a shutout in his major league debut since Bill Lee on May 7, 1934, against the Philadelphia Phillies.
 Pico played three seasons and appeared in 113 games from 1988 through 1990; he had a career ERA of 4.24.
 In his best preseason, 1989, he had an ERA of 3.77 and a 3–1 record.
 His major league career posted a winning lifetime 13–12 record in 295 career innings.